mkihr/pvc-autoscaler-openshift/README.md

 helm repo add pvc-autoscaler https://mkihr.github.io/pvc-autoscaler
 ```

-then you can install the chart by running:
+then you can install the chart by running (adopt values to your needs):

 ```console
 helm install <release-name> pvc-autoscaler/pvcautoscaler -n kube-system